 4. Colony Theatre

-The movie theater is not only a part of the city’s history is reportedly the home to the ghost of a white poodle; who the dog belonged to remains a mystery.
+The movie theater is not only a part of the city’s history, it is reportedly the home to the ghost of a white poodle.
+Who the dog belonged to remains a mystery.

 Another ghost, people have spotted is a woman who appears to be wearing 1930s clothing.

 People have also heard footsteps near the main stage.

 Since 1910, the Miami River Inn has been providing visitors to the area with a comfortable place to stay.

 In the Inn’s more than 100 years in operation, people have enjoyed their stay.
 However, some guests and employees of the Inn have experienced ghostly activity.

 Although there are no reports of people seeing the ghosts themselves, they have experienced other paranormal activity.
 Odd noises and the random slamming of doors are typical of the Inn.